-All trainees will be provided with an overview of Zoom and will be required to view tutorials on Zoom functions prior to utilizing the platform for telemental health sessions.
-Additional training on Zoom functionality will be provided as needed.
+All trainees are provided with an overview of Zoom and are required to view tutorials on Zoom functions prior to utilizing the platform for telemental health sessions.
+Additional training on Zoom functionality may be provided as needed.

 If I am teleworking at a location other than a Youth Services office, can I record my sessions?
 Note: This situation may only occur under the most unusual of circumstances and only with supervisor approval.